nicklemmon/recipes/_recipes/weight-watchers-parmesan-chicken-cutlets.md

 review:			3						# review the recipe from a scale of 1 (bad!) to 5 (amazing!)

 #=== Stuff for the Sidebar ===#
-cooktime:		35					# cook time for the dish in minutes
+cookTime:		35					# cook time for the dish in minutes
-numserved:		4						# number of people served by the dish
+numServed:		4						# number of people served by the dish
 source:			http://geniuskitchen.com  	# where did you find the recipe?

 #=== Stuff for the ingredients list ===#